Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Kyneton's median income among taxpayers was $51,967 in financial year 2022.
+The median income among taxpayers in Kyneton SA2 was $51,967 in financial year 2022.
 The average income stood at $71,137 during the same period.
-These figures are higher than those for Rest of Vic., which were $48,741 and $60,693 respectively.
-Based on a Wage Price Index growth rate of 12.16% since financial year 2022, estimated incomes as of September 2025 would be approximately $58,286 (median) and $79,787 (average).
-According to Census 2021 income data, household, family, and personal incomes in Kyneton rank modestly, between the 43rd and 47th percentiles.
-The earnings profile shows that 32.4% of individuals earn within the $1,500 - $2,999 range, reflecting regional patterns where a similar proportion occupies this earnings band.
+These figures are higher than those for Rest of Vic., which had a median income of $48,741 and an average income of $60,693.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Kyneton SA2 would be approximately $58,286 (median) and $79,787 (average) as of September 2025.
+According to Census 2021 income data, household, family and personal incomes in Kyneton rank modestly, between the 42nd and 47th percentiles.
+The earnings profile shows that 32.4% of individuals earn within the $1,500 - $2,999 range, reflecting patterns seen at regional levels where a similar proportion occupies this earnings band.
 After housing costs, residents retain 86.9% of their income, indicating strong purchasing power.
-Kyneton's SEIFA income ranking places it in the 6th decile.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income